9 Days Tangier desert Tour Overview

 In first day of Tangier to Tngier 9 days tour via desert

-Depending arrive by ferry you will find Our Moroccan driver , Transfer to the hotel/Riad for Rest .
-Depend on the Arrival Time you will have a small Visist to Tanger, And We Continue by driving to see one of the famous sights Tangier, Hercules cave and proceed to Chefchaouen.
-A town founded as a secret mysterious space hidden from the attacks of the Portuguese as they had installed on the north coast during the 16th century.
-Europeans were totally banned from entering the city until the arrival of the Spanish troops in 1920.
-Upon our arrival in Chefchaouen, we may have our first contact with the locals revealing the mysteries of their lifestyle.
-Our journey will uncover its blue faced walls to see through the thrillers of Morocco and the Mediterranean.
-Lunch will be in a luxury restaurant in the Medina.
+you will find our Moroccan driver once you arrive to Tangier, to drive you to the hotel/Riad to have some rest .we will have a tour on tangier to see its famous sights, then continue driving to discover its Hercules caves then proceed towards Chefchaouen, a town that is founded as a secret mysterious space hidden from the attacks of the Portuguese as they had installed on the north coast during the 16th century.
+Europeans were totally banned from entering the city until the arrival of the Spanish troops in 1920. = Upon our arrival to Chefchaouen , we may have our first contact with the locals revealing the mysteries of their lifestyle.
+Our journey will uncover Tangier’s blue walls to see through them the thrillers of Morocco and the Mediterranean.
+Lunch will be in a luxurious restaurant in the Medina.
 After lunch, we will continue our journey in uncovering the mystics of Chefchaouen.
 This small city sits in between two mountains standing upon it like two horns.
 Its name is even derived from them.
 In Tamazight, “Chef-Chaouen” means, “look at the Horns!”
 Overnight in a hotel/Riad.

 Day 2: Chefchaouen- Fes

 Early in a blue-skied morning, we will have lunch and enough time to wonder freely in the city of Chefchaouen.
 We will have a local dish for lunch in a luxurious restaurant.
-After lunch we will proceed to Fez.
-During this road trip we will pass through small villages of Jbala, or the mountain people.
+After lunch, we will proceed to Fez.
+During this road trip, we will pass through small villages of Jbala, or the mountain people.
 Their simple lifestyle is tempting.
 The refreshing breeze and green landscapes is their privilege over the rest of Morocco.
-The rates of asthma and other respiratory system diseases is very low in this region, which makes it a big attraction for Moroccans from all over the kingdom and Europe.
+The rates of asthma and other respiratory system diseases are very low in this region, which make it a bigattraction for Moroccans from all over the kingdom and Europe.
 They are also famous by a traditional type of cheese and cream cheese naturally prepared in their farms.
 Once we arrive in Fez, we may have time to wonder in the old medina alone.
 Overnight in a riad/hotel.

 Day 3: Fes Sightseeing

-Early in the morning Our local Fes medina guide and driver will meet you in order to walking inside Fes old Medina, you will have lunch and start uncovering the spiritual capital of Morocco.
+Our local Fes medina guide and driver will meet you early in the morning to have a walk inside Fes Old Medina, you will have lunch and start uncovering the spiritual capital of Morocco.
 Fez is the cultural and intellectual center of the Kingdom.
 It makes a strong hold of both conservative and Modernist communities.
 As it is the second biggest city in Morocco, we will try to visit and stroll in its various districts.
 We will have time to see the new area of the old medina (15th century) or Fez el-Jdid, where we will find the Mellah (Jewish Quarter), the Ville Nouvelle (Villa Nueva) French zone in the northwest of the city and of course and Fez El-Bali or the old Fez (8th century) inside the walls .
 We will wander in its maze like small streets to have a feeling of transcendence over the power of time.
 We will see potters, smiths; artisans and donkeys laden with goods from diverse backgrounds and coexist with visitors wandering in its labyrinthine streets.
 Also famous for their souk and tanneries, we will be able to partake the artisan process inherited from ancestors since the medieval ages to get that colorful leather.
-We will take lunch at one of the traditional restaurants in the old medina.
+We will have lunch at one of the traditional restaurants in the old medina.
 After lunch, we will continue to explore the old medina and enjoy a wonderful sunset on one of the terraces of the vibrant cafes.
 Accommodation in a local Riad.

 Day 4: Fes – Merzouga